fsclyde/terrajira/README.md

 ### terraform

-    // Execute the following commands
+##### Execute the following commands

-    // Required: init -> This command is always safe to run multiple times, to bring the working directory up to date with changes in the configuration.
-Though subsequent runs may give errors, this command will never delete your existing configuration or state. terraform init
+Required: init -> This command is always safe to run multiple times, to bring the working directory up to date with changes in the configuration.
+Though subsequent runs may give errors, this command will never delete your existing configuration or state.

+    terraform init

-    // Required: plan -> This command is a convenient way to check whether the execution plan for a set of changes matches your expectations without making any changes to real resources or to the state.
-For example, terraform plan might be run before committing a change to version control, to create confidence that it will behave as expected. terraform plan -var-file=creds/secret.tfvars -out
+Required: plan -> This command is a convenient way to check whether the execution plan for a set of changes matches your expectations without making any changes to real resources or to the state.
+For example, terraform plan might be run before committing a change to version control, to create confidence that it will behave as expected.

+     terraform plan -var-file=creds/secret.tfvars

-    // Required: apply -> By default, apply scans the current directory for the configuration and applies the changes appropriately.
+Required: apply -> By default, apply scans the current directory for the configuration and applies the changes appropriately.
 However, a path to another configuration or an execution plan can be provided.
-Explicit execution plans files can be used to split plan and apply into separate steps within automation systems. terraform apply -var-file=creds/secret.tfvars
+Explicit execution plans files can be used to split plan and apply into separate steps within automation systems.

+    terraform apply -var-file=creds/secret.tfvars

-    // Optional: destroy -> To delete the entire infrastructure and data. terraform destroy -var-file=creds/secret.tfvars
+Optional: destroy -> To delete the entire infrastructure and data.

+    terraform destroy -var-file=creds/secret.tfvars